Salvage of Supervision in Weakly Supervised Object Detection: Salvage of Supervision

-Algorithm~\ref{alg:UOD} is the pipeline of the proposed SoS-WSOD method.
-During training, only image-level labels are supplied with the images, and we need to predict both bounding boxes and labels of objects in the test phase.
-We first propose a strong WSOD baseline, which in turn generates pseudo groundtruth bounding boxes.
-These pseudo supervision signals are used to train an FSOD model, which will split the training images into an unlabeled subset and a labeled subset (those images with confident pseudo boxes).
-Finally, we are the first to successfully adopt semi-supervised object detection to train an improved WSOD model.
+\textbf{Overview.} Algorithm~\ref{alg:UOD} is the pipeline of the proposed SoS-WSOD.
+We first train a WSOD detector $W_{wsod}$, which generates pseudo bounding boxes $b_{tr}$.
+These pseudo supervision signals are used to train an FSOD model $W_{full}$, which can use modern FSOD techniques.
+Then, we treat the generated pseudo-labeled dataset as a noisy one.
+With our proposed splitting rule, it is split into an unlabeled subset with $I_{tr}'$ and a ``clean'' labeled subset~(those images with confident pseudo boxes) which consists of $I_{tr}^*$ and $b_{tr}^*$.
+Finally, we adopt an SSOD method to train the final detector $W_{final}$ on the pseudo labeled dataset.